 These two lines are a reference to the items that the goblins used in an earlier stanza in order to carry their fruit.

 (Men sell not such in any town);

 This is interesting as we know that this narrative voice is knowledgeable and understands that the goblins aren’t to be trusted but even he/she can’t help but comment on how good their wares appear.
-Claiming that they’re unrivalled by saying “Men sell not such in any town” I don’t think this means the narrator would fall for their tricks but is just a subtle way of showing a level of understanding with the actions of Laura.
+Claiming that they’re unrivaled by saying “Men sell not such in any town” I don’t think this means the narrator would fall for their tricks but is just a subtle way of showing a level of understanding Laura’s actions.

 One heav’d the golden weight

 Of dish and fruit to offer her:

 “Come buy, come buy,” was still their cry.